-3.21 York has indicated that its passenger forecasts are prepared at an individual route level by applying growth rates based on the Department for Transport's (DfT's) national traffic forecasts to demand in the London boroughs considered by York to constitute LCY's core catchment area.
+3.21 York has indicated that its passenger forecasts are prepared at an individual route level using an approach and assumptions consistent with the Department for Transport's (DfT's) national traffic forecasts, to forecast demand in the London boroughs considered by York to constitute LCY's core catchment area.
 This is done on a yearly basis, and if the proportion of demand from this core area that might be captured by LCY is considered viable for an operation from LCY, that demand is included in LCY's forecast numbers (subject to there being aircraft and airport capacity available).

-3.22 The starting point for York's current forecasts are those prepared by the DfT as the basis for its Jet Zero Strategy consultation in 2022.
-It should be noted that the 2022 forecast publication is materially less detailed than previous forecasts, making assessment and analyses more complex/cumbersome and sometimes less accurate.
+3.22 The starting point for York's current forecasts are assumptions which feed the forecasts prepared by the DfT as the basis for its Jet Zero Strategy consultation in 2022, except when more recent assumptions from the same (or comparable) sources are available.
+It should be noted that the 2022 DfT forecast publication is materially less detailed than previous forecasts, making assessment and analyses more complex/cumbersome and sometimes less accurate.

-3.23 The most recent DfT forecasts were published in March 2022.
-They used a model that has been developed over a very long period by the Department.
-The previous DfT forecasts were published in 2017, and since then the model has had a 'normal' re-calibration of relationships between the drivers of growth (such as GDP and price changes) and the expected numbers of passengers, as well as a potentially more significant change in the segmentation of passenger demand: to refine the relationships between demand drivers and forecast passengers, the model has traditionally segmented demand between journey purpose (viz. business or leisure), residency (viz.
+3.23 At the time of production of York's forecasts, the most recent DfT forecasts were those published in March 2022.
+These used a model that has been developed over a very long period by the Department.
+The previous DfT forecasts were published in 2017, and since then the model has had a 'normal' re-calibration of relationships between the drivers of growth

+(such as GDP and price changes) and the expected numbers of passengers, as well as a potentially more significant change in the segmentation of passenger demand: to refine the relationships between demand drivers and forecast passengers, the model has traditionally segmented demand between journey purpose (viz. business or leisure), residency (viz.
 UK or foreign), and domestic or international, with international being further sub-divided into four distinct geographic regions.

 3.24 In the 2017 forecasts, there were 19 demand segments in total: two domestic (split by journey purpose), 16 international, with the four regions further divided by both residency and journey purpose, and a final category for those passengers connecting between two international flights at a UK airport.
 The 2022 forecasts also had 19 categories, but the international regions were different, with 2017's 'Western Europe' being divided into two parts (Southern Europe (SE) and the Rest (RoE)), since in 2017 the Europe region had accounted for 79% of the total international demand.
-For the 2022 forecasts, these two new categories represent approximately 36% and 42% of international demand respectively9.
+For the 2022 forecasts, these two new categories represent approximately 36% and 42% of international demand respectively10.
 To accommodate this division in 2022 the two smallest regions in 2017 (Newly industrialised Countries (NIC) and Less Developed Countries (LDC) and accounting for just 11% in total) were consolidated into a single Rest of World (RoW) region.
 The fourth region, other OECD countries (10%), remains.